severinsimmler/mure/README.md

 <ResponseIterator: 0 pending>
 ```

 The keyword argument `batch_size` defines the number of requests to perform in parallel (don't be too greedy).
-The resources are requested batch-wise, i. e. only one batch of responses is kept in memory; depends of course also on how you use the `ResponseIterator`.
+The resources are requested batch-wise, i. e. only one batch of responses is kept in memory (depends of course also on how you use the `ResponseIterator`).

 For example, if you set `batch_size` to `2`, have four resources and execute: